multiplexer/slackbots/README.md

-# slackbots
+# Overview

-Holds a collection of gaming-related bots for Slack.
+This repo holds a collection of gaming-related bots for Slack.